-Usually, advisors advise 15% to 20% of total income saved every month as an objective - yet in the event that you want to retire earlier, you likely need to tighten that number up to 40% or half of your pay.
-Not a discipline easily practiced when you review or consider that a substantial segment of your paycheck goes to basic, non- negotiable lifestyle needs.
-But if you are willing to make some serious lifestyle adjustments and trade-offs, it's achievable.
+Typically, advisors peg 15% to 20% of total income saved each month as a goal - but if you want to retire earlier, you probably have to ratchet that number up to 40% or 50% of your income.
+Not a feat easily accomplished when you review your take into account that a good portion of your paycheck goes to essential, non-negotiable lifestyle items.
+However, if you are willing to make some serious lifestyle changes and sacrifices, it's possible.

-To start, stick with the essentials of long-term growth investing: Build a diversified portfolio of stocks with exposure to various styles, sizes, sectors, and regions.
+First, stick with the fundamentals of long-term growth investing: Choose a diversified portfolio of stocks with exposure to different styles, sizes, sectors, and regions.

-You may want to look at growth stocks with attributes acceptable for retirement investing like low beta, strong earnings estimates, positive sales growth, and expected future growth.
+Astute investors pick retirement growth stocks with low beta, strong earnings estimates, positive sales growth, and expected future growth.

 Zacks offers investors useful rankings for lower risk growth stocks for retirement portfolios.
-The following are a few selections that merit a closer look: Darden Restaurants (DRI), Brinker International (EAT) and EQT Midstream Partners, LP (EQM).
+The following are a few selections that merit a closer look: Brinker International (EAT), EQT Midstream Partners, LP (EQM) and Preferred Apartment Communities (APTS).
 Earnings and revenue has seen growth of at least 5% or higher over the last five years, with a beta of 1 or lower.

 Do You Know the Top 9 Retirement Investing Mistakes?

 Whether you're planning to retire early or not, don't let investing mistakes derail your plans.

 If you have $500,000 or more to invest and want to learn more, click the link to download our free report, 9 Retirement Mistakes that will Ruin Your Retirement.